 Skip to main content

-Legacy Inference via the API
+Legacy Inference via API

-Perform predictions using our older method
+Generate predictions using our older method

 The legacy inference technique uses our previous API structure and is best suited for models built using the older techniques.